jameshenegan/synthesize-me/readme.md

 ```
 from synthesize_me import synthesize_folder_of_csv_files

-input_path = 'examples/input'
+input_path = 'example-data/input'
-output_path = 'examples/output'
+output_path = 'example-data/output'

 dd_obs, dd_synth = synthesize_folder_of_csv_files(input_path, output_path)
 ```

-The synthetic data will be saved in the examples/output directory.
+The synthetic data will be saved in the example-data/output directory.

 # Next Steps

 - Write a first draft of a function called something like `synthesize_continuous_series`
+- Right now, there is a script in the examples folder called `generate_dd_synth.py`.
+We want this to exist inside of the `synthesize_me` package.
+So I'm thinking we need to move that code into the `synthesize_me` package.